 Adwords is Google’s advertising platform.
 It is a pay per click service that will display your advert in the paid sections of the search engine results page.

 Backlinks or inbound links occur when another website includes a hyperlink back to your website.
 Generally speaking, the more high quality backlinks you have, the more credible you are to search engines.
+You can learn more about backlinks in our blog post, SEO for Beginners.

 The term “back-end” refers to the back office of your website.
 This is the login dashboard area where you can make changes to your website.